ebi-uniprot/uniprot-disease/README.md

-http://localhost:8080/identifier/acatalasemia | Return single disease exact match on identifier=Acatalasemia (case-insensitive) http://localhost:8080/identifier/all/1A | Returns the collection of all the matching diseases which have word "1A" after ignoring case in identifiers. http://localhost:8080/search/lyase 3KTD | Returns the unique collection of all the matching diseases which contains the words "lyase" or "3KTD" after ignoring case in identifier or accession or acronym or synonyms (alternative names) or definition. http://localhost:8080/v2/api-docs | API documentation in JSON format http://localhost:8080/swagger-ui.html | API documentation for user (Web-UI)
+http://localhost:8080/identifier/acatalasemia | Return single disease exact match on identifier=Acatalasemia (case-insensitive) http://localhost:8080/identifier/all/1A | Returns the collection of all the matching diseases which have word "1A" after ignoring case in identifiers. http://localhost:8080/search/lyase 3KTD | Returns the unique collection of all the matching diseases which contains the words "lyase" or "3KTD" after ignoring case in identifier or accession or acronym or synonyms (alternative names) or definition. http://localhost:8080/like/n?size=5 | Return a list of matching diseases which's  identifier contain character "s".
+Returning elements contains only identifier, acronym and accession.
+Size is optional, if not present default return size of list will be 10 http://localhost:8080/v2/api-docs | API documentation in JSON format http://localhost:8080/swagger-ui.html | API documentation for user (Web-UI)